 The Child Tax Credit is a federal tax credit designed to help families offset the cost of raising children.
-A family must have at least $2,500 in earned income to claim any portion of the credit.
-The credit is worth up to $2,000 per child under age 17 at the end of the tax year, and is subtracted from the amount of income taxes the family owes.
+For Tax Year 2023, the credit is worth up to $2,000 per child under age 17 at the end of the tax year, and is subtracted from the amount of income taxes the family owes.

 A family can apply for the Child Tax Credit in addition to the Earned Income Tax Credit (EITC) and the Child and Dependent Care Tax Credit (CDCTC).
 The EITC and CDCTC do not affect a family’s eligibility for this credit.

 - The child must be a US citizen, U.S. national, or resident alien who resides with the taxpayer,

 - The child must be a son, daughter, adopted child, grandchild, stepchild, or foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of one of these

 - The child must be under 17 at the end of the year,

 - The child must qualify as a dependent for your tax return, and